zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 [^4]: Not to be confused with the normal distribution (a.k.a. the Gaussian distribution) in probability theory.

-A valid microsurface and, thus, a valid NDF, must obey the *signed projected area* constraint
+A valid microsurface and, thus, a valid NDF, must obey the *signed (orthogonally) projected area* constraint

 $$ \tag{1a}
 \begin{aligned}